kcspradlin/kelly_criterion_portfolio/Readme.md

   Criterion framework can be found in [another paper written by Edward Thorp, along with Louis Rotando](http://www.edwardothorp.com/wp-content/uploads/2016/11/TheKellyCriterionAndTheStockMarket.pdf).
-  - Here's a link that explains why many researchers use excess returns (it's in the 'Mathematical convenience of excess returns' section of this link):
+  - Here's a link that explains why many researchers use excess returns (it's in the 'Mathematical convenience of excess returns' section):
 [stackexchange link](https://quant.stackexchange.com/questions/28418/interpretation-of-excess-return)
 <br>